 The federal government requires all states to have a Medicaid fraud control unit, and Virginia's unit is located within OAG.
-Virginia's unit effectively investigates cases of civil or criminal Medicaid fraud.
-The number of cases the unit opens for investigation each year is consistent with units in other states.
-The unit's investigative process is well defined and also achieves outcomes consistent with other states.
+Virginia's unit effectively performs its duties to investigate cases of civil or criminal Medicaid fraud.
+The number of cases the unit opens for investigation each year is in line with units in other states.
+The unit's investigative process is well defined and also achieves outcomes in line with other states.
 The unit's investigations have resulted in \$29 million in collected recoveries over the past five years for Virginia's Medicaid program, mostly from multi-state civil cases.
 The unit's services are also free to Virginia.
 Since FY09, the state share of the unit's costs has been paid for by recoveries collected from a major, multi-state case.
-These funds are expected to last until sometime between FY25 and FY27.
+These funds are expected to last until FY27.